Interview with Husseini Manji, M.D.

 There are certainly differences between bipolar disorder and unipolar depression.
 Bipolar overall is a worse illness than major depression.
 It is more recurrent and it has an earlier age of onset and a greater likelihood of suicide.
 More substance abuse and disability is associated with it, but a subgroup of unipolar depressives belong in this family.

-The Balanced Mind Foundation: Until recently, it was believed that bipolar disorder results from an imbalance in brain chemicals called neurotransmitters.
+The Balanced Mind Parent Network: Until recently, it was believed that bipolar disorder results from an imbalance in brain chemicals called neurotransmitters.
 These neurotransmitters attach to receptors on the cell membrane [outside wall of the cell], and there their role more or less ends.
 Your research and others' have called this assumption into question.

 MANJI: We are in the midst of a molecular medicine revolution.
 Some people think we have reached a more fundamental understanding of the human body than we did in the antibiotic era.
 Probably the biggest advance has been in understanding how much goes on inside the cell.
 Whether in the pancreas or blood or brain, every cell talks to other cells through chemical messengers (called neurotransmitters in the brain).
 For many years, we have focused on the possibility that it is the chemical sending the message between cells that is overabundant or underavailable.
 Recently, we have discovered that the chemical sending the message between cells is just the starting point.
 Once the chemical binds to the cell membrane, there is a dynamic reaction: Hundreds and thousands of reactions go on inside the cell, and they seem to be much more important to the cell's functioning than the binding of the neurotransmitter to the outside.